Hawker Typhoon: Low-level interceptor

-In 1941, the Spitfire Vs, which equipped the bulk of Fighter Command squadrons, were outclassed by the new Focke-Wulf Fw 190 and suffered many losses.
+In 1941, the Spitfire Mk Vs, which equipped the bulk of Fighter Command squadrons, were outclassed by the new Focke-Wulf Fw 190 and suffered many losses.
 The Typhoon was rushed into service with Nos.
 56 and 609 Squadrons in late 1941, to counter the Fw 190.
-This decision proved to be a disaster, several Typhoons were lost for unknown reasons, and the Air Ministry began to consider halting production of the type.
+This decision proved to be a disaster, as several Typhoons were lost for unknown reasons and the Air Ministry began to consider halting production of the type.

-In August 1942, Hawker's second test pilot, Ken Seth-Smith, while deputising for Chief Test Pilot Philip Lucas, carried out a straight and level speed test from Hawker's test centre at Langley, and the aircraft broke up over Thorpe, killing the pilot.
+In August 1942, Hawker's second test pilot, Ken Seth-Smith, while deputising for Lucas, carried out a straight and level speed test from Hawker's test centre at Langley, and the aircraft broke up over Thorpe, killing the pilot.
 Sydney Camm and the design team immediately ruled out pilot error, which had been suspected in earlier crashes.
 Investigation revealed that the elevator mass-balance had torn away from the fuselage structure.
 Intense flutter developed, the structure failed and the tail broke away.
 Modification 286 to the structure and the control runs partially solved the structural problem.
 (The 1940 Philip Lucas test flight incident had been due to an unrelated failing.)
 Mod 286, which involved fastening external fishplates, or reinforcing plates, around the tail of the aircraft, and eventually internal strengthening, was only a partial remedy, and there were still failures right up to the end of the Typhoon's service life.
 The Sabre engine was also a constant source of problems, notably in colder weather, when it was very difficult to start, and it suffered problems with wear of its sleeve valves, with consequently high oil consumption.
 The 24-cylinder engine also produced a very high-pitched engine note, which pilots found very fatiguing.